Accessing AR and VR

 Final Thoughts

 As I researched the different AR and VR education resources, I focused on apps that included multiple subjects or topics rather than apps that allowed for a singular experience.
 When choosing the apps that are best for you, keep in mind the cost of the app and the possible applications of the content.
-One app may allow you to visit a zoo, while the other may allow you to visit every major zoo in the United States.
+One app may allow you to visit a zoo, while the other may allow you to visit every major zoo in the United States—expanding the scope of inquiry based learning and giving students greater choice in how they investigate topics.
 One app may allow you to visit Anne Frank’s house, while the other one visits all of the major sites of World War II.
 If these apps are all free then one with singular content may be great, but if they cost money then make sure you get the most bang for your buck.

 About the Author: Alicia Verweij